 One of my new years baking resolutions (yes, I make those… and only those lol) was to come up with a recipe for double chocolate babka.
 I wanted the typical chocolate babka filling but instead of the usual plain, I wanted it surrounded by a dough enriched with cocoa.
 The trick was to figure out how to manage the cocoa which both dries out the dough, and inhibits yeast performance.
 After many, many tries I finally got there and I’ve made it a few times since.
 Here is a photo of my double chocolate babka from February this year:

-As beautiful and delicious as it was, I realized something about all babka in this process - you don’t really taste anything but the filling.
+As beautiful and delicious as it was, I realized something about all babka in this process – you mostly taste the filling.
 Whether I made it with the usual plain challah dough or the cocoa dough recipe I developed, the filling dominated.
-So I never got the tingle of excitement to share my cocoa dough recipe with you.
+So, I decided to use the dough to create something else.